runemadsen/runemadsen-2012/writings/printing-code/lecture-form.md

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/form_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/form.jpg" />

 This week you'll be working with simple forms to create meaning.
-Becoming a good designer is all about asking questions to established forms.
+Becoming a good designer is all about asking these questions.

 Format
 ------